Sutirthachowdhury/DBA_cavity_polariton_Chemistry/README.md

 Step2: you can run the code in your terminal or with supercomputer.

 1. To run in terminal : type python3 "filename.py"
-2. To run with supercomputer : a. open the ".sbatch" file and see the last line which excutes the files in your computing nodes.
-Change accordingly.
-Next type "sbatch submit.sbatch" in your terminal.
+2. To run with supercomputer : (a). open the ".sbatch" file and see the last line which excutes the files in your computing nodes. (b).
+Change accordingly with your program and computing nodes and after that type "sbatch submit.sbatch" in your terminal.

 Step3: After executing the codes you will see the output data in a file named as "filename.txt".
 You can further visualize it by using Gnuplot, Matplotlib, excel, origin etc..